Praful/allcatsrgrey/README.md

 urls = category_urls(CATEGORY_URL, CATEGORY_URL_FILENAME )
 ```

-In the most recent of `allcatsgrey_documents.py`, the URLs are looked up (following URL redirects) and resolved so that the final URL is shown in the output, which includes the full file name.
+In the most recent version of `allcatsgrey_documents.py`, the URLs are looked up (following URL redirects) and resolved so that the final URL is shown in the output, which includes the full file name.
 This makes running the script slow.

 ## category_urls.py

 This script gets the URLS for each category.
 It uses the `selenium` library to get
 the pages.
 I couldn't work out how to use the `beautifulsoup` library (used by most of the
 code) to submit a form that is submitted in a change event of the `select` control.
+It may not be possible.
+The `selenium` library is designed to programmatically interact with web pages.

 This script is called by the `allcatsgrey_documents.py` script.
 You don't need to
 call it directly.

 ## allcatsgrey_downloads.py

 This script "walks" the treeview on the [downloads page](https://allcatsrgrey.org.uk/wp/downloads/).
-The treeview (similar to Windows Explorer file manager) is dynamically loaded.
+The treeview (similar to Windows Explorer file manager) is dynamically loaded using the `selenium` library.
 All file links are recursively scraped from the page.
 The "folder" and "subfolder" names are used to categorise the downloads.

 To run the script, use:
 ```